THE BUDGET SHOWDOWN

 ROUTER HARDWARE

 Plusnet (Hub Two): Plusnet supplies the Hub Two.
-Plusnet’s Hub Two is widely described as a rebadged BT Smart Hub 2, with four Ethernet ports total (typically 3 LAN + 1 WAN).
-It is reliable and has great range, but it is an older "all-in-one" design compared to the modular mesh system of eero.
+It is widely described as a rebadged BT Smart Hub 2 and Plusnet lists it with 3 x GigE LAN and 1 x GigE WAN connections.
+It is a reliable all-in-one router, but it is older Wi-Fi 5 hardware rather than Wi-Fi 6 mesh kit.

 TV AND EXTRAS

 Plusnet is strictly broadband and phone.
 They shut down their TV service years ago.
-If you want a TV bundle, you cannot get it here.
+If you want a TV add-on, you cannot get it here.

 Winner: TALKTALK.
 Plusnet does not compete.